Disney Vacation Club

 When you compare such an investment against a DVC purchase, the results will depend on a number of factors, including your vacation habits (how much time will you be spending at Disney World, Disneyland and other DVC resorts in the next 35-50 years? what kind of lodgings do you prefer?), the initial buy-in cost, the annual dues (be sure to account for annual dues increases), and any interest you would be paying if you finance the purchase.

 Every family can generate a different scenario.
-I’ve done some calculations based on certain assumptions, and the results are listed below.
+We’ve done some calculations based on certain assumptions, and the results are listed below.
 The assumptions include NOT financing the purchase.
-I also assumed there would be equivalent annual increases in dues, resort rates and cost to rent points.
-Most importantly, I assumed you didn’t get any incentives at buy-in.
+We also assumed there would be equivalent annual increases in dues, resort rates and cost to rent points.
+Most importantly, we assumed you didn’t get any incentives at buy-in.
 If you were able to buy your points at a reduced “incentive” price, a DVC purchase would be even more attractive than described below.

-In the following scenarios, DVC purchase beats investing the money (buy-in amount plus annual fees) and paying cash for your annual vacations:
+In the following scenarios, a 160-point direct DVC purchase at $185/point beats investing the money (buy-in amount plus annual fees) and paying cash for your annual vacations:

 - You vacation for 10 nights every year in a Deluxe resort or DVC Studio unit at full “rack rates.”
-In this scenario, you’ll start saving money after 8 years or less of DVC ownership.
-In fact, if this is your vacation style, DVC is still a good deal even if you would only stay 10 nights in a DVC Studio every other year and throw away 50% of your points (though it will take longer to break even — about 21 years).
+In this scenario, you’ll start saving money after 10 years or less of DVC ownership.

 DVC purchase is not cost-effective in the following scenarios:

-- You vacation 7 nights per year at a Moderate resort, paying full “rack rates.”
+- You vacation 7 nights per year at a Moderate resort.

-The break-even amount in 2008 dollars seems to be around $1500.
+The break-even amount in 2021 dollars seems to be around $2400, when compared to 160 full-price points.
 If you would normally average less than that per year for your accommodations, DVC is probably not going to save you money.
 If you spend more than that per year, on average, and you can afford to write a check for the buy-in amount, it’s worth considering a DVC purchase.

-Maybe you don’t vacation at Walt Disney World every year, but when you do go, you stay in luxurious accommodations (Deluxe resorts or DVC units).
-DVC may still be a decent bet.
+Even if you only go to Walt Disney World every 2 or 3 years, DVC may still be a decent bet.
 You can bank your annual points, allowing you to skip a year.
 In fact, by carefully banking and borrowing points, it’s even possible to skip two years and only use the points every third year.
-Or you can rent out excess points.
+Or you can rent out excess points, which under normal circumstances should net you significantly more than the dues cost for those points.

 Remember that the cost of accommodations is actually a small fraction of the overall cost of a vacation.
-Walt Disney World annual passes for a family of four (2 adults, 2 kids ages 3-9), with the DVC discount, cost over $1337 in 2007.
-(A bit less for renewals.)
-Meals for a 10-day vacation can easily run $1000 or more for a family.
+Walt Disney World annual passes for a family of four cost over $5500 in 2021.
+Meals for a 10-day vacation can easily run $1800 or more for a family.
 Then you have to account for airfare (or gas to drive there), souvenirs, bottled water, extra ticketed events such as Mickey’s Very Merry Christmas Party, and so on.

-DVC members do qualify for some discounts that may help with these additional vacation expenses.
-They save a substantial amount on Annual Passes at Walt Disney World, a small amount on first-time Annual Passes at Disneyland, and get some restaurant and merchandise discounts (but this varies and is always subject to change).
+DVC members do qualify for some discounts that may help with these additional vacation expenses (though only if they buy at least some of their points direct from Disney).
+They are eligible for the Sorcerer Pass at Walt Disney World, which doesn’t cover Christmas and Thanksgiving, but costs around $400 less per person, and they get get some restaurant and merchandise discounts (but this varies and is always subject to change).
 Also, the villas have full kitchens, which could help a bit with the costs, since some meals can be made in the unit.

 DVC members and their guests may choose to purchase a Dining Plan when staying on “points” at a Walt Disney World DVC resort.
-The Dining Plans are available to the general public only as part of a vacation package, so this is a nice benefit for those DVC members.
+The Dining Plans are available to the general public only as part of a vacation package, so this is a nice benefit for those DVC members who like the Disney Dining Plans.

 Another DVC benefit: you don’t pay extra when more than 2 adults are staying in one DVC unit.
 This is true whether you use your own points, rent points or pay cash.
 By contrast, the Disney resort hotels charge extra if you have more than 2 adults (defined as 18 and older) in a room.
 Depending on the ages of the people in your group, this may save you a bit.

-DVC members who are staying on points at a Walt Disney World DVC resort get FREE high-speed Internet access in their units.
-This normally costs $10 a day for the general public.
-(Note that Internet access is not yet available at Hilton Head and Vero Beach.)
-They also get FREE self-service laundry: laundry rooms near Studio accommodations have the machines rigged so no coins are required; a washer/dryer and a starter packet of laundry soap are included in 1-Bedroom and larger units.
+DVC members who are staying on points at a Walt Disney World DVC resort get FREE self-service laundry: laundry rooms near Studio accommodations have the machines rigged so no coins are required; a washer/dryer and a starter packet of laundry soap are included in 1-Bedroom and larger units.

 DVC contracts last a long time.
 Will you still want to go to Disney World every year, 25 years from now?
 35 years from now?
 If your lifestyle changes, you get tired of Disney vacations, or you suffer financial reverses, the dues can become a burden.
 Then you’re faced with selling your membership, or renting out your points to cover the dues.
 Realistically, there is a reason why there are always DVC resales available: people do get in over their heads, or just change their minds.

-A DVC owner who became a member 12 years ago mentioned to me that she might not make the same decision today.
+A DVC owner who became a member over 12 years ago mentioned to MouseSavers.com founder Mary Waring that she might not make the same decision today.
 One thing she didn’t consider, she now realizes, is that your lifestyle changes over time.
 When she became a member, she had small children and went to Disney World every year.
-Now her kids are in college, and she says when that tuition bill arrives, she sometimes regrets owing $2000 in annual DVC dues.
+Now her kids are in college, and she says when that tuition bill arrives, she sometimes regrets owing $3000 in annual DVC dues.

 On the other hand, there is a major advantage in your DVC membership having an expiration date: eventually you can get out of it!
-Most other timeshares are sold in perpetuity, which is not, in my opinion, a benefit: it just means the membership fees will never, ever end, so you are stuck paying those fees forever unless you can sell the membership.
+Most other timeshares are sold in perpetuity, which is not, in our opinion, a benefit: it just means the membership fees will never, ever end, so you are stuck paying those fees forever unless you can sell the membership or are willing to stop paying and let it be repossessed (and potentially take a hit to your credit rating).

 DVC membership might make sense if you meet most or all of these criteria: